 RELAP5 is a one-dimensional thermal-hydraulic "best estimate" system code, developed for USNRC by former INEL, to analyze the reactor coolant systems under normal operation and design basis (i.e. Loss Of Coolant Accidents, LOCA) conditions.
 It is based on a non-homogeneous and non-equilibrium model for the two-phase system that is solved by a fast, partially implicit numerical scheme to permit economical calculation of system transients.
 The code includes many generic models allowing to simulate general thermal-hydraulic systems like pumps, valves, heat releasing or absorbing structures, reactor point kinetics, electric heaters, and control system logic elements.
 At our institute, the code has been significantly improved with respect to reflood situations with high surface temperatures.
 Its validation includes selected experiment from the QUENCH, the NEPTUN, the FLECHT, and the PKL program.
 The code development is frozen, TRACE being the follow-on code of the USNRC.

-SAS-SFR is used to analyse complex sequences, severe accidents, and limiting events in Liquid Metal Cooled Reactors (LMRs).
+SAS-SFR is used to analyse complex sequences, beyond design basis accidents, and limiting events in Liquid Metal Cooled Reactors (LMRs).
 The code has originally been developed as SAS4A at ANL (USA) and substantially improved and extended in our institute.
-The versions SAS-SFR and SAS-LFR are designed to perform deterministic analysis of severe accidents in sodium (SFRs) or lead/lead-bismuth (LFRs) cooled fast reactors with mixed oxide fuels.
+The versions SAS-SFR and SAS-LFR are designed to perform deterministic analysis of accidents in sodium (SFRs) or lead/lead-bismuth (LFRs) cooled fast reactors with mixed oxide fuels.
 Detailed mechanistic models describe both the steady state operation and accident conditions caused e.g. by protected and/or unprotected loss of coolant flow accidents or reactivity insertion accidents.
 SAS-SFR has been extensively qualified with a large variety of results from experiments of the various CABRI programmes, where in-pile tests, in a reactor typical, well-instrumented test environment have been performed, mainly with a single pin.

 The in-house codes system SIM-family - SIM-ADS, SIM-LWR, SIM-SFR, SIM-LFR, SIM-GFR, SIM-MSR, is a PC-based; multi node point kinetic model that describes the nuclear and thermal-hydraulic characteristics of both critical and sub-critical reactor cores.